-Whether it’s an apartment or condo for rent in the Philippines, rent payments is one of the sources of rift between landlords and their tenants.
+Whether it's an apartment or condo for rent in the Philippines, rent payments are one of the sources of rift between landlords and their tenants.
 This is partly because tenants know that the law protects them from evictions without court proceedings.
 Well, landlords are aware of this as well, thus the meticulous vetting of potential tenants.

 The lease contract shall indicate the ground for contract termination including default in rents.
 By signing up, you're bound to an agreement in which you're obliged to fulfill your duties.
 Failing to comply with the letters of the contract, without justifiable cause, shall give your landlord reason to end your lease agreement.

 Make sure you settle your rent on time to maintain good relations with your landlord.
 He may not be able to immediately evict you for non-payment, but he'll have a cause of action to seek legal remedies against you.
 What are the acceptable modes of payment?
 If you're out-of-town, can you deposit the rent to his bank account?
 If you forget to fund the checks you issued, can you pay in cash instead?